GeoLoom: High-quality Geometric Diagram Generation from Textual Input: GeoLoom

 \section{GeoLoom}

 Based on GeoLingua, we propose GeoLoom, a two-stage framework for high-precision text-to-diagram generation in geometry domains.
 GeoLoom bridges natural language descriptions and structured geometric diagrams by integrating an autoformalization module with a coordinate solver.
-This section provides a detailed overview of GeoLoom, outlining its design rationale, modular architecture, and the collaborative operation of its components.
 An overview is illustrated in Figure~\ref{framework}.